 If A is a ring, an Artinian A-module is an A-module satisfying the descending chain condition for submodules (any infinite descending sequence of submodules must stabilize, §4.6.3).
 A ring is Artinian ring if it is Artinian over itself as a module.
-The notion of Artinian rings is very important, but we will get away without discussing it much.

-If $\mathfrak{m}$ is a maximal ideal of A, then any finite-dimensional $(A/\mathfrak{m})$ -vector space (interpreted as an A-module) is clearly Artinian, as any descending chain must eventually stabilize (as $\dim{A/\mathfrak{m}} M_i$ is a non-increasing sequence of non-negative integers).
+If \mathfrak{m} is a maximal ideal of A, then any finite-dimensional (A/\mathfrak{m}) -vector space (interpreted as an A-module) is clearly Artinian, as any descending chain must eventually stabilize (as $\dim{A/m} M_i$ is a non-increasing sequence of non-negative integers).